abijith-kp/gcc-interpreter/README.md

   * Getting inputs via scanf and all

+  * Error in sed command call when the first input statement do not produce any output.
+The error comes from the second input statement onwards till any statement that gives an output is given as the input.

   * Prevent the program from generating output when no output statements are given as input